wazuh/wazuh-documentation/source/user-manual/api/rbac/how-it-works.rst

 Actions, resources and effect
 -----------------------------
-Policies control API permissions using three elements: actions, resources, and effect.
+Policies control the Wazuh API permissions using three elements: actions, resources, and effect.

-**Actions** represents a hierarchy of actions that a user may perform.
+**Actions** represent a hierarchy of actions that a user may perform.
 They indicate both the element to which the action belongs and the action itself.
 The structure they follow looks like the example below, where restarting agent is specified.

 .. code-block:: console